-- Change to Curriculum: Changes to the suggested arrangement of courses as a result of Items 1 and 2.
-Rationale: To rearrange the Suggested Arrangement of Courses to accommodate the two changes listed above. - Added M 427L to second year, second term (plus four credit hours).
-To accommodate this, moved - Degree Program Impact Statement revised in July 2016
+- Change to Curriculum: Changes to the suggested arrangement of courses as a result of Items 1 & 2. - Rationale: To rearrange the Suggested Arrangement of Courses to accommodate the two changes listed above.

-American Government from second year, second term to first year, second term and removed approved advanced math/ physics/ chemistry/ biology elective from fourth year, first term (minus three credit hours).
-Net plus one credit hour; the second year, second term increased from sixteen to seventeen credit hours.

-• Added CHE XXX Biochemical Engineering to third year, second semester (plus three credit hours).
-To accommodate this, removed BIO 311C from first year, second term (minus three credit hours).
+- Added M 427L to second year, second term (+4 credit hours).
+To accommodate this, moved American Government from second year, second term to first year, second term and removed approved advanced math/ physics/ chemistry/ biology elective from fourth year, first term (-3 credit hours).
+Net +1 credit hour; the second year, second term increased from 16 to 17 credit hours. - Added CHE XXX Biochemical Engineering to third year, second semester (+3 credit hours).
+To accommodate this, removed BIO 311C from first year, second term (-3 credit hours).
 Moved the technical elective from third year, second semester to fourth year, first semester to accommodate CHE XXX.
 No net change in credit hours or the number of credit hours per semester.

-- Change to Curriculum: Removal of M 427K as an option for the calculus sequence. - Rationale: We replaced M 427K with M 427J during the 2016-18 catalog cycle.
+- Change to Curriculum: Removal of M 427K as an option for the calculus sequence. - Rationale: We replaced M 427K with M 427J during the 2016-2018 catalog cycle.
 Most students who may have taken M 427K before transferring to UT have done so and we can remove this course as an option.
 M 427K can still be approved by petition if necessary.